 I first came across this very theme while in my high school years when I first read the novel by Harry Harrison; Make Room!
 Make Room!
-Though you probably know the story better as the cinematic adaptation Soylent Green.
+Though you probably know the story better as the cinematic adaptation of Soylent Green.
 I must say I recommend the book over the movie, but I read the book before I saw the movie so I could be slightly biased.
 There is a sense of fear and foreboding that can only be expressed through the written word.
-Inner monologue and an almost psychological breakdown of a characters emotions is harder to get across in a visual medium, where as something like a jump scare just will not work in the written world, this however has not stopped authors from trying.
+Inner monologue and an almost psychological breakdown of a character’s emotions are harder to get across in a visual medium, whereas something like a jump scare just will not work in the written word, this, however, has not stopped authors from trying.

-I’m getting a little of subject though, I guess my inner bibliophile just can’t help coming to the surface of thought every now and again, back on the subject of this fear our kind seems to have with not being the dominant species.
+I’m getting a little of the subject though, I guess my inner bibliophile just can’t help coming to the surface of thought every now and again, back on the subject of this fear our kind seems to have with not being the dominant species.
 Living in Australia I see this fear play out on the news at least a few times a year.
-A tourist will be taken by a salt water croc up north or they will be talking about the latest shark attack victim.
-The reaction of humans to destroy these creatures because of these attacks and deaths, it reminds me of yet another classic piece of literary.
-That of course being Moby Dick and the captains obsession with revenge on the whale.
+A tourist will be taken by a saltwater croc up north or they will be talking about the latest shark attack victim.
+The reaction of humans to destroy these creatures because of these attacks and deaths, it reminds me of yet another classic piece of literature.
+That, of course, being Moby Dick and the captain’s obsession with revenge on the whale.
 You cannot put human morals and emotions on animals especially revenge, and yet here we find ourselves doing just that every time an animal takes a human life – or even looks like they will, the recent history with Harambe is proof of that.